 Become a teacher on the Waiʻanae Coast today.

-INPEACE Has an Arsenal of Support to Help You Achieve Your Objectives
+INPEACE Has a Wide Range of Support to Help You Achieve Your Objectives

 We are committed to improving the academic performance and outcomes of Native Hawaiians and providing a supportive environment that contributes to the total well-being of our communities and the families who reside in them.
 We are unwavering in our determination to recruit members from within our communities who have a desire to attend college and become P–12 educators.
 We arm these educators with the skills and knowledge to navigate the higher education system and provide support around overcoming barriers to success, financial aid, scholarships, financial literacy, and networking.